slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9761-4/packetizer_raw_output.md

 Update Section 4 to state that in (D)TLS 1.3 only the handshake messages after the ServerHello (and HelloRetryRequest in DTLS) are encrypted, and clarify that EncryptedExtensions is a handshake message that is sent under encryption rather than a trigger for encryption.

+**Severity:** Medium
+  *Basis:* This inconsistency could mislead implementers regarding which handshake parameters are observable for middlebox inspection, even though it does not break protocol operation.

+**Confidence:** High

 ---

 ## Report 2: 9761-4-2